 The Association has various commitments outstanding and contingent liabilities.
-With regard to contingent liabilities, there are no actions pending against the Association in which claims for monetary damages are asserted.
 The Association may participate in financial instruments with off-balance sheet risk to satisfy the financing needs of its borrowers and to manage their exposure to interest rate risk.
 These financial instruments include commitments to extend credit.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the consolidated financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.

 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
-At December 31, 2019, \$525.5 million of commitments to extend credit were outstanding.
+At December 31, 2020, \$563.6 million of commitments to extend credit were outstanding.